 While content mission statements come in all shapes, sizes, and flavors, the most effective statements answer these questions:

-As you can see, we clearly and directly set expectations as to:
+As you can see, we clearly and directly set expectations around:

 - Who our content is for: marketing and creative teams